Anjandepuru/Deep-learning-Hm1/README.md

 # Deep-learning-Hm1
+This Repository is done for home work Regarding deep learning Assignment.
+/d
-This Repository is done for home work Regarding deep learning Assignment These files contains code related which I had worked on deep learning.
+These files contains code related which I had worked on deep learning.
 #all these code files can be run on jupiternotebook and also Anaconda must be installed before using jupiternotebook.
  #Then after completing installation we need to install pytorch in Anacond prompt,